cenk2025/ruoka/README.md

 ## 🚢 Deployment

+### Quick Deploy to Vercel

+**📖 See [VERCEL_QUICKSTART.md](VERCEL_QUICKSTART.md) for step-by-step deployment guide**

+The app is optimized for Vercel deployment:
+- ✅ Automatic builds on push
+- ✅ Custom domain support (food.voon.fi)
+- ✅ Free SSL certificates
+- ✅ Edge network CDN

+### Other Platforms
-The app can be deployed to:
+The app can also be deployed to:
-- Vercel
 - Netlify
 - GitHub Pages
 - Any static hosting service

-Make sure to:
+### Environment Variables
-1. Set `VITE_OPENAI_API_KEY` environment variable in your hosting platform
+Make sure to set in your hosting platform:
+1. `VITE_OPENAI_API_KEY` - Your OpenAI API key
 2. Update Supabase redirect URLs with your production domain

 ## 📝 License